Wellbeing

 If you require any further information regarding any of the student wellbeing services offered at Brookside College, please do not hesitate to contact a member of the wellbeing team.

-School Values Our school believes and practises the following values which are aligned to our School Wide Positive Behaviour Support Framework:
+Our school believes and practises the following values which are aligned to our School Wide Positive Behaviour Support Framework:

 Rights Respect Resilience Relationships

-School Wide Positive Behaviour Support SWPBS is a broad range of systemic and individualised strategies for achieving important social and learning outcomes in schools while preventing problem behaviour.
+Is a broad range of systemic and individualised strategies for achieving important social and learning outcomes in schools while preventing problem behaviour.
 The key attributes of SWPBS include preventive activities, data-based decision making, and a problem solving orientation.
 At Brookside College our SWPBS matrix is based on our 4 school values.
 The matrix outlines the behaviours we expect in each of our school settings and assists to improve social, emotional, behavioural and academic outcomes.
 When students are seen to be displaying these values they can be recognised by staff on the spot and awarded a 4R Superstar award.

-4R Superstar Awards 4R Superstar awards are based on our 4 school values; Rights, Respect, Resilience and Relationships.
+4R Superstar awards are based on our 4 school values; Rights, Respect, Resilience and Relationships.

 When students are spotted displaying an expected behaviour from our school matrix they may be awarded a 4R Superstar card by any member of staff.
 There are 4 different types of cards and each card has all the expected behaviours for each values listed on the back.
 The teacher will tick the behaviours and acknowledge the student by explaining why they have received the award on the spot and they will also log this on Compass for both data collection purposes and to notify families via automated email.

-Respectful Relationships The Respectful Relationships Program is a whole school approach that requires the support and involvement of students, parents, families and staff.
+The Respectful Relationships Program is a whole school approach that requires the support and involvement of students, parents, families and staff.
 Respectful Relationships curriculum promotes respect, positive attitudes and behaviours.
 It teaches our students how to build healthy relationships, resilience and confidence.
-Across years P-9, students take part in teaching and learning that focusses on each of the following eight topics: – Emotional Literacy – Personal Strengths – Positive Coping – Problem Solving – Stress Management – Help Seeking – Gender and Identity – Positive Gender Relationships
+Across years P-9, students take part in teaching and learning that focusses on each of the following eight topics: – Emotional Literacy – Personal Strengths – Positive Coping – Problem Solving – Stress Management – Help Seeking – Gender and Identity – Positive Gender Relationships.

-Student Leadership We aim to contribute to the development of people who are equipped to participate in a dynamic society, are able to take responsibility for themselves and have an appreciation for lifelong learning.
-Brookside P-9 College Student Leaders are passionate about: • having an impact on the quality of student life, ensuring all students are connected to the school community, • being active role models in the wider community and making strong community links, • advocating for social justice issues, and • contributing to creating a whole school culture where everyone belongs and feels safe.
 At Brookside P-9 College, the student leadership model operates within two separate frameworks: the Student Voice Council (one representative and one vice representative per class Years 3-9) and House Captains (1 Captain Year 7-9 per house, 1 Vice Captain per house Years 3-6) working under the College Captains.

-A Student Voice Class Representatives Students will have the opportunity to apply to be a member of Student Voice Team.
+Students will have the opportunity to apply to be a member of Student Voice Team.
 One student captain will be elected per class and one vice captain.
 Students will be required to complete a written application and interview.
 Students from Grade 3 – 9 are eligible to apply.
 House Captain and House Vice Captain House Leaders will be selected by a 3 stage process.
 Students will complete a written application, present a speech to their house group and the students in the house will vote for their preference of House Captain and House Vice Captain.
 Applicants will then be interviewed by a panel and the final decision will be based on all 3 stages of the election process.

-Hands On Learning (HOL) Hands on learning is an innovative education program that caters to the different ways young people learn.
+Hands on learning is an innovative education program that caters to the different ways young people learn.
 It is a practical wellbeing program that supports the social and emotional development of young people and the different ways they learn.
 At Brookside College we offer 3 different programs across years 4-9 which involves artisan teachers working with small groups of students.
 The College runs three different programs; trade, landscape and café across years 4 -9.
 These programs provide a platform for students to engage, grow confidence and achieve success at school.
 It also assists them to engage with their education and develop social and emotional skills to thrive at school, at work and throughout life.
-Study Club Study club is a weekly group held on Wednesday afternoons in the Northern Building.
-The club provides a space for students to work collaboratively on projects, complete homework or classwork with additional help if required.
-Breakfast Club Breakfast club runs daily from 8:00 till 8:30 am in the Northern Building food tech room.
-Staff volunteer their time to supervise the students.
-Lunchtime Clubs A range of student and teacher driven clubs are run at Brookside College.
-Clubs change year to year based on student and staff interest.
-Clubs involve themes such as sustainability, singing, art, K-Pop, gaming club etc. A termly scope is displayed on the staffroom whiteboard and is also distributed on the Compass newsfeed.

 Attendance & Absence